Design and Analysis of Index codes for 3-Group NOMA in Vehicular Adhoc Networks: Introduction

 Non-orthogonal multiple access (NOMA) is a promising radio access technique in next-generation wireless communications.
 NOMA offers enhanced spectrum efficiency \cite{PJL}, reduced latency with high reliability, and accommodates more users compared to orthogonal frequency division multiple access (OFDMA), the current de facto standard of orthogonal multiple access (OMA) techniques.
 On the transmitter side, if individual waveforms of different users are combined in the power domain, it is called power domain NOMA (PD-NOMA)\cite{SNO}.
 Else, if the individual waveforms are combined in the code domain, it is called code domain NOMA (CD-NOMA).
-This work concerns only PD-NOMA; hence, in all further discussions, the term NOMA is used instead of PD-NOMA.

 Power domain multiplexing \cite{LBY} \cite{ZLG} at the transmitter and successive interference cancellation (SIC) at the receiver, enables NOMA to serve various users using the same resources in terms of time, frequency and space.
 Employing NOMA in VANETs can increase the overall spectral efficiency.
+This work concerns only PD-NOMA; hence, in all further discussions, the term NOMA is used instead of PD-NOMA.